stevempope/CI285-Calculator/README.md

 Because I have chosen a bounded data type, the natural restrictions of the type will prevent insertion of any unusual or invalid data.
 The input for values X and Y must be whole numbers within the bounds of the type Int.

+3. Mul: Multiplication is the next function I have chosen to implement in my calendar API.
+As in the previous two functions, this will be a basic function, where two values X and Y are submitted via a form and the result is delivered in either HTML or JSON.
+A consideration with these functions is possibility of entering a negative value in the form.
+As the values must be of type Int, there will not need to be any extra lines of code to handle such conditions.

+Mul:: Int -> Int -> Int
+Mul (X,Y) =  X*Y

 # Implementation of API

 # Reflection on Code